mehdimld/cdk-stable-diffusion/README.md

 Your infrastructure is now ready you can start to play with it :
 - Upload any .mp3 file to the input-audiofiles-bucket
 - Wait for 1-2 minutes and you'll see the output of your speech-to-image generator in the bucket named output-images-bucket.

-## Next Steps :
-- Adding a frontend.
-- Exploring Serverless endpoint ?
-For now not possible because of GPU Inference.
-- Custom resources for the s3 bucket that hosts model data ?
-- The diffusers may soon be accessible in SageMaker directly from the HuggingFace Hub.
-So that you can create HuggingFaceModel object with the sagemaker sdk just by providing the HF_TASK, HF_MODEL_ID and your HF_TOKEN.
-When available we would no longer need to create the model from data uploaded to s3.

 ## Other information:
 - The default region for deploying the aws resources in these repo is eu-west-1.
 Be aware that the default quota for gd4n.xlarge instances are not the same across regions, so it may requires you to request the support for a quota increase in sagemaker endpoint instance of size gd4n.xlarge